AriFordsham/GHCWiki/Make-GHC-codebase-more-modular.md

     * Same argument from me: these modules operate on the "Hs" representation so to me it makes more put them under `GHC.Hs`:
         * GHC.Hs.Parser: similar to other IR which have a parser
         * GHC.Hs.{Rename,Typecheck}
-        * Even extract `GHC.Hs.Derive` from the current type-checker
+        * We can even extract `GHC.Hs.Derive` from the current type-checker

 Reduce the dependencies on DynFlags
 -----------------------------------